apascualucsd/SDR-Simulations/README.md

 Characterizing the impairments of phase noise and fading, and how to estimate the channel response that includes both impairments using a PN sequence.

+## Contrabutions

+My role:
+- Run all the simulations w/ the SDRs

+My collaborators:
+- Set up the GNUradio Environment on Oracle VM

+Both:
+- Write-up included in the PDF